mindstorm38/debug-sensor/README.md

 #### Real-time graph
 The real-time graph is displayed in another window and can be accessed by clicking the "Show graph" button on the left side.

+#### Console
+A console is available at the bottom of the right side, it can be useful if you want to collect text data from your sensor, or to send text commands.

+> Note : You must escape all bytes, even on bytes out of packets

 ---------